Little England (film): Release

 The film was released in Greece on 5 December 2013.
-It was also screened twice as closing film at the 36th Cairo International Film Festival on 17 and 18 November 2014.
+It was also screened twice as a closing film at the 36th Cairo International Film Festival on 17 and 18 November 2014.

 Reception

 Box office

 Little England was a major hit in Greece, where it grossed $3,078,029, making it the second-highest-grossing film of 2013 in the country behind only The Hobbit: The Desolation of Smaug.
-The film grossed $537,314 in its opening weekend and topped the box office, while it stayed in top four in the following six weekends.
+The film grossed $537,314 in its opening weekend and topped the box office, while it stayed in the top four in the following six weekends.

 Critical response

 Boyd van Hoeij of The Hollywood Reporter describes the film as "A woman's picture in the best sense of the word" and a "handsomely mounted and impeccably acted film."

 Accolades

 Little England dominated at the 2014 Hellenic Film Academy Awards, where it received thirteen nominations and finally won six awards, including that for Best Film.
 The film met great success at the 2014 Shanghai International Film Festival, where it was also announced as the Best Feature Film and won two more Golden Goblet Awards.
 The film was selected as the Greek entry for the Best Foreign Language Film at the 87th Academy Awards.